-Since public transportation is very expensive in Munich ( about 100€/month ) and driving a car is not an option due to traffic jams I decided to build something on the cheap:
+Since public transportation is very expensive in Munich ( about 100€/month ) and driving a car is not an option due to traffic jams I decided to test something on the cheap:

 This is my electric bycicle!
 Its driven by a 300W electric washing machine motor and runs at an Voltage of 24 Volts.
 According to the manufaturer it spins at 3000 rpm.